AdobeDocs/marketo-measure.en/help/advanced-marketo-measure-features/multi-currency/faq-multi-currency.md

 **How can I add a new currency or conversion rate?**

 Declaring a new currency or conversion rate can only be done in Salesforce or Dynamics so that there is only a single source of truth for these values.
-Once a new currency or conversion rate is detected, Bizible will download that and make it available to you.
+Once a new currency or conversion rate is detected, Marketo Measure will download that and make it available to you.
 We do not offer an area to enter these rates.

 **The currency isn’t displaying in the correct format.
 How can I change this?**